 object to create the SQLConnection

 method.
-As you can see, as soon as we stop using our connection, we have to dispose of it.
+As you can see, as soon as we stop using our connection, we must dispose of it.
 Once we create a connection, we can use it to call the QueryAsync

 method returns IEnumerable<T>